dmamulashvili/EPAY-Integration/README.md

     public async Task<IActionResult> OnGetAsync()
     {
-        // NOTE: Some validations are missing, you can implement them on your own. (e.g ResponseStatusCode.QueryParameterMissing, ResponseStatusCode.QueryParameterValueInvalid, etc)
+        // NOTE: Some validations are missing, you can implement them on your own. (e.g. ResponseStatusCode.QueryParameterMissing, ResponseStatusCode.QueryParameterValueInvalid, etc.)

         if (!EPAYHelper.IsValidEPAYRequest(HttpContext.Request, EPAYRequest, _epayConfiguration, out string responseContent)) {